Eyevinn/docker-fast/README.md

 Stream URL to address your HLS video player is then: `http://localhost:8000/channels/<channelId>/master.m3u8`

+### Options

+The following environment variables can be set:

+- `PORT`: Which port to bind the service to.
+- `FAST_PLUGIN`: Which plugin to use.

 ## Plugins

 Specify plugin to use by setting the `FAST_PLUGIN` environment variable, e.g.